nadam60/tokenium/tokenium_whitepaper.md

 Decentralized exchanges were proposed to solve the risk problem.
 There are several approaches:

-Projects which maintain an order-book on-chain (like EtherDelta) have extremely slow user experience and prone to blockchain congestion and uncertanity because outcomes depend on trasaction order inside a block.
+Projects which maintain an order-book on-chain (like EtherDelta) have extremely slow user experience, high latency and prone to blockchain congestion and uncertanity because outcomes depend on trasaction order inside a block.

 Several improvements have been proposed, some of them:
  * Automatic market maker solutions (e.g. Bancor)